This post may contain affiliate links.

 Hang the pipe cleaner snowflake into the jar so that the pencil rests on top of the jar and the snowflake is completely covered with liquid and hangs freely (not touching the bottom of the jar).

 Allow the jar to sit in an undisturbed location overnight.
+After about 12-24 hours, your pipe cleaners will be covered in beautiful crystals!

 Look at the pretty crystals!
 You can hang your snowflake as a decoration or in a window to catch the sunlight.